ekscrypto/SwiftEmailValidator/README.md

 By default, domains are validated against the [Public Suffix List](https://publicsuffix.org) using the [SwiftPublicSuffixList](https://github.com/ekscrypto/SwiftPublicSuffixList) library.

 ### Notes:
-* Due to the high number of entries in the Public Suffix list (>9k), you may want to pre-load on a background thread the PublicSuffixRulesRegistry.rules prior to using EmailSyntaxValidator or EmailHostSyntaxValidator.
+* Due to the high number of entries in the Public Suffix list (>9k), the first validation may add 100ms to 900ms depending on the device you are using.
+If this is unacceptable you can pre-load on a background thread PublicSuffixRulesRegistry.rules prior to using EmailSyntaxValidator.
-* The [Public Suffix List](https://publicsuffix.org) is updated regularly, if your application is published regularly you may be fine by simply pulling the latest version of the SwiftPublicSuffixList library.
+* The [Public Suffix List](https://publicsuffix.org) is updated regularly.
+If your application is published regularly you may be fine by simply pulling the latest version of the SwiftPublicSuffixList library.
 However it is recommended to have your application retrieve the latest copy of the public suffix list on a somewhat regular basis.
 Details on how to accomplish this are available in the [SwiftPublicSuffixList](https://github.com/ekscrypto/SwiftPublicSuffixList) library page.
+You can then use the domainValidator parameter to specify the closure to use for the domain validation.
+See "Using Custom SwiftPublicSuffixList Rules" below.
+* You can bypass the Public Suffix List altogether and use your own custom Regex if desired.
+See "Bypassing SwiftPublicSuffixList" below.

 ## Classes & Usage